 Rule 4.09(a) Clarification on defensive players covering home plate.

 Rule 4.11(a)(1-2) Clarification and Consolidation of Overthrow rules.
-Remove discrepancies between GP and BP.
+Remove discrepancies between SP and BP.

 Rule 4.12(d) Rule deleted in accordance with changes to USSA Rules.

 Rule 4.12(f) Clarification of timing for pitching changes.

 Rule 4.12(g) Clarification of timing and implementation of illegal pitches in each division.

 Official Diamond dimensions for each Division are as follows